It’s incredible how quickly things in the financial world can turn around, swinging wildly in opposite directions.

 FAQ: Is the stock market going to crash?

-Will the stock market crash again in 2022?
+Will the stock market crash again?

 It’s impossible to say for certain, but it’s certainly possible.